rodtoll/homebridge-isy-js/README.md

 { "nameContains": "Remote", "lastAddressDigit": "", "address": "" } - Ignore all devices which have the word Remote in their name
 { "nameContains": "", "lastAddressDigit": "", "address": "15 5 3 2"} - Ignore the device with an ISY address of 15 5 3 2.
 ```

+# Implementation Notes

+- Scenes will not show as on until all light devices are on.
+This allows the UI to send an 'on' request to light up the rest of them.